jamespeaker/conditioning-GANs-with-brain-signals/README.md

 <br />

-**Result:** we now have an encoder which reduces the dimensionality of the EEG (on 128 channels) down to a 126-length embedding.
-We theorize that these embeddings may contain both visually-relevant and class-discriminative information extracted from the input signals.
+**Result:** we now have an encoder which reduces the dimensionality (128x500) of the EEG down to a 126-length embedding.
+We hypothesize that these embeddings may contain both visually-relevant and class-discriminative information extracted from the input signals.

 ## Generator